-Kenowa Hills Public Schools is committed to moving students and staff forward in a 21st century learning environment.
-As part of this commitment, KHPS will allow students, in grade levels 6-12, and staff to access the KHPS wireless network using their own technology devices (i.e. laptops, Smart Phones, iPads, netbooks, etc.) during the learning day.
-Only with classroom teacher approval, students may use their own devices in the classroom to access and save information from the Internet, communicate with other learners, and use the productivity tools loaded on their devices.
+Kenowa Hills Public Schools is committed to establishing and supporting 21st century learning environments.
+As part of this commitment, KHPS allows students, in grade levels 6-12, and staff to access the KHPS wireless network using their own technology devices (i.e. laptops, Smart Phones, iPads, Chromebooks, etc.) during the learning day outside of class.
+When the classroom teacher has approved the use of personal devices during class, students may use their own devices in the classroom to access and save information from the Internet, communicate with other learners, and use productivity tools loaded on their devices.
 At no time is a student allowed to use any third party data network (i.e. Verizon, Sprint, AT&T data access) to access the Internet, networks, or web-based application within the school building.

-KHPS is providing wireless connectivity as a user authenticated service and offers the same content filtering, protection, and regulations as any district owned and deployed device.
+KHPS provides wireless network connectivity as a user authenticated service and offers the same content filtering, protection, and regulations as any district owned and deployed device.
 KHPS is not responsible for any loss, damage, or theft of personally owned technology devices.
 KHPS is not responsible for any loss of information that may arise from the use of the wireless connection or any loss, injury, or damages resulting from the use of the wireless connection.
-All users of the KHPS network are bound by the district's Acceptable Use Policy for Technology.
+All users of the KHPS network are bound by the district's Acceptable Use Policy (AUP) for Technology.
 By signing the KHPS AUP you are agreeing to all of the above cautions and policies as they pertain to both district and non-district devices.

-The following guidelines must be followed by all students:
+The following expectations must be followed by all students:

 - Students are prohibited from using any communication devices while riding the school bus. - Electronic devices may not be used during instructional time.
-In no case will any personal communication device be allowed at any time that provides for a wireless connection to the Internet or have the capability to take/send photographs of any kind in the restrooms and locker rooms.
+In no case will any personal communication device be allowed at any time that provides for a wireless connection to the Internet or have the capability to take/send photographs of any kind in the restrooms and locker rooms. - Using personal handheld electronic devices in the following ways on school grounds is strictly prohibited and will result in disciplinary actions. - Taking pictures/videos without permission of an individual(s). - Taking pictures/videos of any type of verbal or physical altercation. - Taking pictures/videos in locker rooms or bathrooms. - Posting and/or distribution of pictures/videos of inappropriate material.

-Disciplinary action, up to a ten day suspension from school may occur for violating this expectation.
+Disciplinary action, up to a ten day suspension from school may occur for violating these expectations.